 Presbyopia is the gradual decrease in the ability of the eye's natural lens to accommodate in near vision, resulting in a loss of focus on near objects.
 In general, onset is around age 40 and is almost universal in adults over the age of 60.
-In the United States, there are approximately 113 million people with presbyopia; 20 million of them are between the ages of 45 and 65.
+In the United States, there are approximately 113 million people with presbyopia; 53 million of them are between the ages of 40 and 55.

 For many people, presbyopia is among the first overt signs of aging.
 There are psychological factors accompanying the use of spectacles and bifocals for the first time, as well as situational inconvenience for either not being able to see well or having to use a vision aiding device.
 With MicroLine, we plan to introduce a pharmaceutical option for improving near vision that can work as a companion to spectacles, for when patients wish not to use their reading glasses.
-Our market research indicates high interest in the product concept among people aged 45 - 60 years, representing a potential market of presbyopes of up to 15 million people.
+Our market research indicates the highest interest in the product concept among people aged 40 to 55 years who otherwise have normal vision, representing a potential market of approximately 18 million people.